Energy by Fuel, EU-28 (Mtoe)

 • Presenting energy trends in a business meeting or economics class to discuss the changes in energy production and consumption over a decade.

-• Using in an energy industry conference to highlight the shift in energy sources and discuss future energy policy direction.
+• Using it in an energy industry conference to highlight the shift in energy sources and discuss future energy policy direction.

-• Showing in a government or policy-making presentation to support discussions on renewable energy development and fossil fuel dependency.
+• Showing it in a government or policy-making presentation to support discussions on renewable energy development and fossil fuel dependency.

-• Incorporating into environmental impact reports to visualize changes in the energy mix and their potential impact on sustainability goals.
+• Incorporating it into environmental impact reports to visualize changes in the energy mix and their potential impact on sustainability goals.